MartineauUK/Unbound-Asuswrt-Merlin/Readme.md

 Option ==> i?
 ```

-v1.21 now allows dumbing down of the menus
+v1.21 now allows dumbing down of the menus ('Easy Mode') and will be used when invoked from amtm (default is 'Advanced Mode')

 ```
 +======================================================================+